 Married to the Job: Moved to the west coast for the sake of her career while John stayed in New York.

-Demoted to Extra: At least in the fifth film, where her brother was the one that was taking stage.
+Demoted to Extra: In the fifth film, where her brother was the one that was taking stage.
 She only appears taking John to the airport, talking to him on the phone in the extended cut, and picking both of the McClanes from the airport.